hungaikev/tech-blog/_posts/2017-01-01-json-type-information.md

 }
 ```

-However, the JSON still has an another level of nesting, albeit with less fluff.
+However, the JSON still has another level of nesting, albeit with less fluff.

 ## 6. Multiple type properties